-The MK:U International Design Competition is a two-stage competition comprised of an open Expression of Interest followed by a design period for a shortlist of five teams.
+The MK:U International Design Competition was a two-stage competition comprised of an open Expression of Interest followed by a design period for a shortlist of five teams.

-Through the competition, MK:U aims to select an outstanding multidisciplinary design team and concept design for an exemplary new university for Milton Keynes (MK).
-Collaboration between established and emerging talent, and between UK and international talent, is strongly encouraged.
+Through the competition, MK:U was seeking an outstanding multidisciplinary design team and concept design for an exemplary new university for Milton Keynes (MK).
+Collaboration between established and emerging talent, and between UK and international talent, was strongly encouraged.

-At the first stage, MK:U is seeking creative teams led by an architect.
-Teams should include as a minimum: architect, urban designer/masterplanner, landscape architect, structural engineer, civil/utilities engineer and MEP (services) engineer.
-Internationally-based teams will be required to propose a UK-based executive architect as part of their team.
+At the first stage, MK:U was seeking creative teams led by an architect.
+Teams were required to include as a minimum: architect, urban designer/masterplanner, landscape architect, structural engineer, civil/utilities engineer and MEP (services) engineer.
+Internationally-based teams were required to propose a UK-based executive architect as part of their team.

-At stage one, we are not seeking a design but a demonstration of qualifications: company information; details of your proposed team; and your relevant experience.
-Entries will be accepted via the online form; no paper documents will be accepted.
+At stage one, MK:U was not seeking a design but a demonstration of qualifications: company information; details of the proposed team; and relevant experience.

-The design challenge at stage two will focus on the phase one development of MK:U, as well as the phased masterplan framework.
-Teams will be required to propose additional consultancy including Principal Designer; BIM lead; sustainability/BREEAM; lift/vertical transportation; fire engineer; acoustic engineer; façade engineer; interior designer; IT/AV consultant; catering consultant; access consultant; security consultant; and highways consultant.
+The design challenge for the shortlisted teams at stage two focused on the phase one development of MK:U, as well as the phased masterplan framework.
+Teams were required to propose additional consultancy including Principal Designer; BIM lead; sustainability/BREEAM; lift/vertical transportation; fire engineer; acoustic engineer; façade engineer; interior designer; IT/AV consultant; catering consultant; access consultant; security consultant; and highways consultant.